-DAY 8 FRIDAY APRIL 9 THE GAMBIA - JUFFUREH ANCESTRAL HOME OF KUNTA KINTEH - VILLAGE OF ALBREDA - KUNTA KINTEH ISLAND
+DAY 8 THURSDAY APRIL 6 THE GAMBIA - JUFFUREH ANCESTRAL HOME OF KUNTA KINTEH - VILLAGE OF ALBREDA - KUNTAH KINTEH ISLAND AKA JAMES ISLAND

 Morning exercise and breakfast.
-Leave hotel at 9:00 AM to Banjul ports on M/V Joven Antonio cruise ship for an all day transport to visit various sites.
+Leave hotel at 8:00 AM to Denton Bridge Harbour on cruise boat for an all day transport to visit various sites.
+Start with tour of Kunta Kinteh Island aka James Island.
+See the Museum of Slavery in the village of Albreda.
 Tour Juffureh the ancestral home of Kunta Kinteh ancestor of Alex Haley.
 Meet the Kinteh family and visit with the village chief.
-See the Museum of Slavery in the village of Albreda.
-Tour of Kunta Kinteh Island aka James Island.
-Dinner, night life options and overnight in Bakau at Ocean Bay Resort.
+Dinner, night life options and overnight in Kololi at SeneGambia Beach Hotel. www.senegambiabeach.com

-www.oceanbayhotelthegambia.com